maizzle/maizzle.com/content/docs/transformers/shorthand-css.md

 ---
-title: "Shorthand inline CSS"
+title: "Shorthand CSS"
 description: "Group CSS properties of the same type into shorthand inline CSS in your HTML email"
 ---

-# Shorthand inline CSS
+# Shorthand CSS

-Rewrite longhand CSS with shorthand syntax.
+Rewrite longhand CSS inside `style` attributes with shorthand syntax.
 Only works with `margin`, `padding` and `border`, and only when all sides are specified.

 Something like this: